A density theorem for Borel-Type Congruence subgroups and arithmetic applications: Sketch of the Proof

 survives in the corresponding ranges for $Z$.
 The reason for this is a very nice interplay between congruence conditions coming from $\Gamma_0(q)$ (resp. $\Gamma(q)$) and admissibility constraints on the modulus $c$ coming from the orbital integral (i.e. the Kloosterman sum).
 The contribution for $w_{\ast}$ can now be treated trivially using appropriate estimates for the Kloosterman sets

-Even for the relatively simple element $w_{\ast}$ deriving these estimates leads to difficult counting problems solved in \cite[Theorem~3]{Bl} and \cite[Lemma~4.2]{AB} for $\Gamma_0(q)$ and $\Gamma(q)$ respectively.
+Even for the relatively simple element $w_{\ast}$ deriving these estimates leads to difficult counting problems solved in \cite[Theorem~3]{Bl} and \cite[Lemma~3.4]{ABN} for $\Gamma_0(q)$ and $\Gamma(q)$ respectively.

-In the case of the Borel-Type Congruence subgroup $\Gamma_2(q)$ this approach fails because (at least for $n>4$) many Weyl elements survive the preliminary sieving process that takes only congruence conditions and admissibility constraints into account.
-Thus, after remembering only the admissibility condition on the moduli $c$ we factor the orbital integrals and estimate the unramified part trivially.
+In the case of the Borel-type congruence subgroup $\Gamma_2(q)$ this approach fails because (at least for $n>4$) many Weyl elements survive the preliminary sieving process that takes only congruence conditions and admissibility constraints into account.
+We first recall that the orbital integrals factorize, so that we can isolate the ramified contribution.
+More precisely, we replace $c^{\ast}$ by $c^{\ast}\cdot r^{\ast}$ where $r=(r_1,\ldots r_{n-1})$ is such that $r_i\mid q^{\infty}$ (i.e. all prime factors of $r_i$ divide $q$) and $(c_i,q)=1$.
+Now we remember the admissibility condition on the moduli $c$ and $r$, factor the orbital integrals and estimate the unramified part (i.e. the contribution from the places not dividing $q$) trivially.
 We end up with